fatkhrus/TeslaCloud/README.md

   Serial.begin(9600);

   //cloudclient.connect(); //connect by getting IP address for DHCP.
-This command takes more sketch memory than connecting by using static IP address cloudclient.connect(ip, mac); //connect by using static IP address
+This command takes more sketch memory than connecting by using static IP address cloudclient.connect(ip); //connect by using static IP address

   Tag tag("BUT", 7, INPUT_PULLUP); //setup tag with name "BUT" for reading value from 7 pin cloudclient.addTag(tag); // bind tag to the cloud.
 In the loop every timer period (default 1000ms) pin be readed and send to the cloud if the value is changed

-   Tag tag2("L3", 3, OUTPUT, ANALOG_PIN); //setup tag with name "L3" for writing value to 3 pin
+   Tag tag2("L3", 3, OUTPUT, DIGITAL_PIN); //setup tag with name "L3" for writing value to 3 pin
   cloudclient.addTag(tag2); // bind tag the cloud
 }